87 Suzuki SamuraiUnder the hoodFully carpetted bedUnder the carpetThe driver's seatUnder the driver's seat

 Vehicle1987 Suzuki Samurai

-After market hard top.
+After market hard top for winter use.

 MotorAdvanced DC Series Wound DC